What’s the training process for new agents?

 You might not want to use the pre-bind system, because you know that you’re a good underwriter, and you know where to place business.
 There are too many Firefly carriers – each with unique requirements for property risks – so the pre-bind process protects the carrier, the agency and you.
 It is a must until you are deemed to be proficient with each carrier.

 All of this is to say that we know being trained may seem tedious.
 But it is critical to your success with Firefly and each carrier.
-Before you know it, you’ll be proficient and writing business on your own.
+Before you know it, you’ll be writing business on your own.
 It’s worth the work to get there.
+Looking for more guidance?
+Connect with other P&C agents.